EVENT SCHEDULE

 See our most commonly asked questions and answers below.
 Still can’t find what you’re looking for?

 Technique camp is designed to focus on each stroke, building them from the ground up.
-Each stroke is broken down and explained in a way to help reduce drag, which helping the swimmers find a better feel for their strokes in the water.
+Each stroke is broken down and explained in a way to help reduce drag, which helps the swimmers find a better feel for their strokes in the water.
 We focus on drills and body positioning to maximize each stroke as much as possible.
 In addition, start and turn drills and techniques are taught to ensure all aspects of the races are improving

 Training camp is designed to challenge campers in all aspects of swimming.
 We ensure that each practice is appropriate for the age and skill level of our campers while giving them a little taste of what a collegiate training week might look like.
 From pace work, to IM, races off the blocks to kicking.
 Each practice is designed to challenge the swimmers, but also fill them with a sense of achievement and accomplishment.